Meta Brand Strategy

 The team had attempted to articulate their brand internally, but a lack of clarity and alignment was holding them back.

 VITAMIN C SERVICES

-All content for pre-launch website overhaul, including timeline summarizing the history of Augmented Reality
+Website content development, including timeline summarizing the history of Augmented Reality

 MOMENT OF CLARITY